sroccaserra/outside-in-tdd-python/README.md

 ### Print statement

-- Retour au test d'`Account`
+- Retour au test de `BankAccount`
-- The `Account` class is a high level class, it should not know about the details of formating a statement.
+- The `BankAccount` class is a high level class, it should not know about the details of formating a statement.
 - Bien passer par l'étape `statement_printer.print()` n'est jamais appelée dans les tests.